skip to main content

 Spectrum Internet: Installation, equipment, and contracts

 Spectrum gives you options to self-install internet (if possible) or have a technician come out to get you set up.
-But you definitely need a pro install if you don’t have existing cable TV lines in your home or building.
+But you definitely need a pro install if you don’t have existing coax or fiber lines in your home or building.

 Spectrum Internet installation and equipment